 Additionally, we plan to continue supporting ongoing packaging commitments established in our 2020 strategy.
 These include driving the elimination of PVC packaging from our product portfolio and continuing to require all fiber-based packaging we purchase to be made from recycled or certified sustainable virgin material.
-In 2019, more than 99% of paper-based packaging we purchased was made from recycled or certified sustainable virgin fiber.
-Lastly, to help take the guesswork out of recycling for our consumers, we will continue to feature easy-to-follow recycling instructions on our U.S. retail product packaging.
-Nearly 90% of our U.S. retail product packaging utilizes the How2Recycle label.
+In 2021, 93% of paper-based packaging we purchased was made from recycled or certified sustainable virgin fiber.
+To help take the guesswork out of recycling for our consumers, we will continue to feature easy-to-follow recycling instructions on our U.S. retail product packaging.
+Approximately 90% of our U.S. retail product packaging utilizes the How2Recycle label.

 Virgin Packaging Material Reduction

 GOAL: 50% combined reduction in virgin plastic and fiber packaging by 2030